open-policy-agent/gatekeeper/website/docs/sync.md

 ## Replicating Data

 Some constraints are impossible to write without access to more state than just the object under test.
-For example, it is impossible to know if an ingress's hostname is unique among all ingresses unless a ConstraintTemplate has access to all other ingresses.
+For example, it is impossible to know if a label is unique across all pods and namespaces unless a ConstraintTemplate has access to all other pods and namespaces.
 To enable this use case, we provide syncing of data into a data client.

 ### Replicating Data with SyncSets (Recommended)